Tampere: Ice hockey

 Tampere's sporting scene is mainly driven by ice hockey.
 The first Finnish ice hockey match was played in Tampere, on the ice of Pyhäjärvi.
 Tampere is nicknamed the hometown of Finnish ice hockey.
 Three exceptional ice hockey teams come from Tampere: Tappara, Ilves and Koovee.
 Especially both Tappara and Ilves have had a great impact on Finnish ice hockey culture and are among the most successful teams in Finland; of these, Ilves was the first Tampere-based hockey team to win the 1935-1936 Finnish championship.
 The Finnish ice hockey museum, and the first ice hockey arena to be built in Finland, the Hakametsä arena, are both located in Tampere.
 Construction of a new main ice hockey arena, Tampere Deck Arena, began in 2018, and was first opened to the public on 3 December 2021, although the official opening date was on 15 December.
 The name of the new arena was supposed to be UROS LIVE, but due to the financial difficulties of the sponsor behind it, the name was abandoned.
 After that, Nokia Corporation was chosen as the new sponsor on 19 November 2021, and the arena was renamed Nokia Arena.
 The arena served as one of the host cities for the 2022 IIHF World Championship and the 2023 IIHF World Championship.

 Football

 Like ice hockey, football is also a popular sport in Tampere.
 Ilves, the professional football club of Tampere, alone has over 4,000 players in its football teams, while Tampere boasts over 100 (mostly junior) football teams.

 Tampere hosted some of the football preliminaries for the 1952 Summer Olympics.

 Basketball

 Basketball is another popular sport in Tampere; the city has three basketball teams with big junior activity and one of them, Tampereen Pyrintö, plays on the highest level (Korisliiga) both with men's and women's team.
 Men's team was the Finnish Champion in 2010, 2011, and 2014.

-Tampere was a co-host of the EuroBasket 1967, and the Nokia Arena will host the EuroBasket 2025 as one of the host cities.
+Tampere was a co-host of the EuroBasket 1967, and the Nokia Arena hosted EuroBasket 2025 as one of the host cities.